pinkengineering/aiassistant/README.md

-# AI Agent using Python and AWS Bedrock
+# AI Assistant

 This repository contains a Python-based AI assistant built using AWS Bedrock.
 The assistant is designed to automate the creation of AWS Lambda functions based on user inputs, can perform various mathematical calculations, and send an email.

 ## Prerequisites

-- Python 3.11 or higher
+- Python 3.12 or higher
 - AWS account with appropriate permissions for Lambda and S3
 - AWS CLI configured with your credentials